skyzyx/resume/resumes/ryanparman-general-cv.md

 #### Staff Software Engineer (October 2016—October 2018)

 * Led the development of Tier-1 services within the educational content authoring pipeline, leveraging technologies such as [REST], [GraphQL], API design, [Amazon ECS] (similar to [Kubernetes]), [Docker], [Terraform], [ePubs][EPUB], and security best practices.
-* Led the development of the authoring component of the [SmartBook 2.0 product][SB2], and the internal system which indexes authored content, builds ePubs, and encodes images/video for the ePub CDN using [ffmpeg].
+* Led the development of the authoring component of the [SmartBook 2.0 product][SB2], and the internal system which indexes authored content, builds ePubs, and encodes images/video for the ePub CDN using [ffmpeg] and [HLS] streaming.
 * Established the technical direction of these projects, promoted adoption across the organization, published comprehensive documentation, and offered ongoing integration guidance.
 * Accelerated the adoption of CI/CD, rapid deployment practices, and Docker containers, shortening the feedback loop for developers and increasing the reliability of deployments.
 * Served as a core resource in adopting _Infrastructure-as-Code_ (IaC) tools such as [Terraform] and [Packer].